TheSkyFalls-dot/RetOS/README.md

 # RetOS

+# IMP NOTICE: THE MAKEFILE IS NOT FUNCTIONAL AND IS STILL IN DEVLOPEMENT!

 RetOS is a hobby x86 operating system built **from scratch** using C and x86 Assembly.
 No libc.
 No hand-holding.
 GRUB, and raw VGA memory.